 Energy surrounds us.
 It powers student homes and classrooms and provides heat, light and electricity.
-We use it to heat our homes, cook our food, power our planes, cars, and boats.
-But using in irresponsibly can have unintended consequences for our neighborhoods, communities, and even the planet.
-From climate change to economic equality to the health of our ecosystems - being smarter about how we make and use energy can have enormous benefits for the quality of our lives.
-As students learn more about energy, they become the next generation of energy leaders driving the change to make clean, affordable energy for everyone.
+The value of renewable energy sources should also be at the forefront of students' minds also with the effects of energy which contributes to 60% of global greenhouse gas emissions.
+As students learn more about energy, they become the next the generation of energy leaders driving the change to make clean, affordable energy for everyone.